google/docsy/content/en/docs/Adding content/content.md

 If you're creating your own site and want to add a page using this template, add a `/community/_index.md` file in your content root directory.
 If you've copied the example site and *don't* want a community page, just delete the `/content/en/community/` directory in your project repo.

+## Adding static content

+You may want to serve some non-Hugo-built content along with your site: for example, if you have generated reference docs using Doxygen, Javadoc, or other doc generation tools.

+To add static content to be served "as-is", just add the content as a folder and/or files in your site's `static` directory.
+When your site is deployed, content in this directory is served at the site root path.
+So, for example, if you have added content at `/static/reference/cpp/`, users can access that content at `http://{server-url}/reference/cpp/` and you can link to pages in this directory from other pages at `/reference/cpp/{file name}`.

+You can find out more about serving static files, including configuring multiple directories for static content, in [Static Files](https://gohugo.io/content-management/static-files/).

 ## RSS feeds

 Hugo will, by default, create an RSS feed for the home page and any section.
 For the main RSS feed you can control which sections to include by setting a site param in your `config.toml`.
 This is the default configuration: